Diesel Generators – Fuel and The Fuel System

 Install a length of flexible fuel line between the pipe from the fuel source (bulk storage or day tank) and the engine fuel inlet and return.
 Preventing vibration damage to the pipes and fittings.

 Finally a diesel generator’s fuel tank should be installed and tested correctly at the time of commissioning.

 Diesel generator auxiliary or “day tanks” are desirable if the main fuel tanks are located more than 50’ (15.25 m) from the engine, or located above the engine, or are more than 12’ (3.65 m) below the engine.
 Total suction head should not exceed 12’ (3.65 m).
 Although they will not aid the engine in fast starting, they do offer a convenient and ready storage of additional fuel.
 Diesel generator day tanks also provide a settling reservoir so water and sediment can separate from the fuel.

 The auxiliary tank is located so that the level of the fuel is no higher than the fuel injection valves on the engine.
 The tank should be close enough to the diesel generator’s engine to minimise total suction lift.

-Clean fuel filters ensure maximum engine life and dependability.
+Firstly, clean fuel filters ensure maximum engine life and dependability.
 Anything else will endanger these characteristics.
 The engine filter protects the fuel injection pumps and nozzles.
-The incoming fuel must never bypass these filters.
+Importantly the incoming fuel must never bypass these filters.

 Primary filters with 0.012” screens are available to extend the life of the engine filter and the transfer pump.
-Water and sediment traps and filters can also be included upstream of the transfer pump, but pump performance must not be restricted.
+Additionally include water and sediment traps along with filters.

 In warm climates with large bulk storage, the diesel fuel may require full filtering every six to twelve months.
-Every two years the fuel supply should be renewed to remove water, scale and bacterial growth.
+In addition renew the fuel supply every 2 years.
+Thus removing water, scale and bacterial growth.

 The fuel normally recommended for diesel generator sets is termed RED DIESEL.